rubocop/ruby-style-guide/README.md

 * <a name="refactor-dont-comment"></a>
   Avoid writing comments to explain bad code.
-Refactor the code to make it self-explanatory.
-(Do or do not&mdash;there is no try. --Yoda)
+Refactor the code to make it self-explanatory. ("Do or do not&mdash;there is no try."
+Yoda)
 <sup>[[link](#refactor-dont-comment)]</sup>

 ### Comment Annotations